Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Pressure to deliver fast results (aka “make it viral”)

-In their day to day job, social media managers have to deal with a lot of interference from the executive team or from clients.
+In their day-to-day job, social media managers have to deal with a lot of interference from the executive team or from clients.

 This type of interference doesn’t just lead to micromanagement, it can also create unrealistic expectations when it comes to social media performance.
 Not knowing the inner workings of platform algorithms, many expect social media managers to simply produce one viral post after another.